carpentries/instructor-training/episodes/03-novice.md

-because it forces the instructor to think about the learners' mental models and how they might be broken --- in short, to put themselves into the learner's head and see the topic from their point of view.
+because it forces the instructor to think about the learners' mental models and how they might be broken --- in short, to put themselves into the learners' heads and see the topic from their point of view.

 > ## Why We Don't Assess During Registration